 Frequently Asked Questions

-1. How to check if I am using UEFI or BIOS?
+How can I check whether I am using UEFI or BIOS?

-You can easily check whether you’re running in BIOS or UEFI mode by clicking Start, searching for “system information”, then under “System Summary” in the left-side pane looking over to “BIOS Mode” on the right-hand side.
+You can easily check whether you’re running in BIOS or UEFI mode by clicking “Start,” searching for “system information,” then under “System Summary” in the left pane looking over to “BIOS Mode” on the right side.
 UEFI means UEFI (obviously), while “Legacy” means “BIOS” (a little less obviously).

 Now that you know that UEFI is the way to go in most cases, you probably want to switch over to it, right?
-Well, you can, depending on several factors!
-There are a few steps to do this and a few things to consider.
+You can, depending on several factors!
+There are a few steps and a few things to consider.

-You can do this process directly through Windows 10 (v1703 or higher), though it’s possible you may need to also switch from “Legacy BIOS” to UEFI through your motherboard’s BIOS settings (accessed by repeatedly hitting F8, F2 or Del (usually) as your computer is booting up.
+You can do this conversion directly through Windows 10, though it’s possible you may need to switch from “Legacy BIOS” to UEFI through your motherboard’s BIOS settings (accessed by repeatedly hitting F8, F2 or Del (usually) as your computer is booting up.

-4. How do I update my UEFI (or BIOS)
+How do I update my UEFI (or BIOS)?

-Updating the BIOS (or UEFI) is a big decision that’s advisable if you want the latest features and the motherboard side of stuff running optimally, but can have severe consequences if your PC crashes during a BIOS update or it otherwise fails.
+Updating the UEFI (or BIOS) is a big decision that’s advisable if you want the latest features and the motherboard side of stuff running optimally, but you can have severe consequences if your PC crashes during a BIOS update or fails another way.

 More modern motherboards let you update the BIOS directly through the BIOS (accessed as your PC is booting up), while on laptops the updates tend to happen automatically.

-With older motherboards, you may have to go to the motherboard manufacturer’s site, download the correct BIOS version for the correct motherboard to a flash drive, then insert the flash drive into your PC, reboot your PC, and it should boot to the flash drive and the BIOS update process.
+With older motherboards, you may have to go to the motherboard manufacturer’s site, download the correct BIOS version for the correct motherboard to a flash drive, then insert the flash drive into your PC and reboot your PC.
+It should then boot to the flash drive and the BIOS update process.

 Our latest tutorials delivered straight to your inbox